Your emotions are your superpower

 Sadness tells us we need to release and restore.

-Our emotions tell us so much about ourselves and our beliefs, our values, what we learned from our parents and culture, and how we adapted to survive, sometimes through trauma.
-There is so much richness and growth in giving our emotions attention.
-When we do, we become more compassionate with ourselves and therefore others.
+Our emotions tell us about ourselves and our beliefs, our values, what we learned from our parents and culture, and how we adapted to survive, sometimes through trauma.
+There is much richness and growth in giving our emotions attention.
+When we do, we become more compassionate human beings.

 In our sessions together, we muscle test the underlying emotions connected to your issues.
-I hold a safe, compassionate, and non-judgemental space for you to process whatever arises.
+I hold a safe, compassionate, and non-judgemental space for you to process and make sense of whatever arises.

 Emotions are a gift, your superpower - a portal to your soul.
 They answer questions.
 They give us direction.